-- In the layer list, double-click the roads layer to display the Style tab of the Layer Properties dialog box.
+- In the layer list, double-click the roads layer and choose the Symbology tab.

-- Click Style > Save Style > SLD File and save it anywhere as grayroads.sld.
+- At the bottom left, select Style > Save Style..., then select the "As SLD style file" option and save it anywhere as grayroads.sld.

 - Go back to the GeoServer Web Admin page and click Styles in the left-hand menu.